kingazm/Random-Wiki-Service/README.md

 After entering the folder with generator.py, type<br>
 python generator.py (or python3 generator.py on MacOS)

-And voile'a!
+And voile!
 The app is running in the Command Line!